 Dialogue cannot be dictated through coercion: JNU VC

-JNU Vice-Chancellor M Jagadesh Kumar urged the varsity's agitating students on Friday to call off their protests, saying dialogue cannot be dictated through "coercion and illegal methods".
-The JNU Students' Union (JNUSU) said instead of initiating a dialogue, the administration has begun to release "thinly veiled threats" to the teachers and students.
+JNU Vice Chancellor M Jagadesh Kumar urged the varsity's agitating students on Friday to call off their protests, saying dialogue cannot be dictated through "coercion and illegal methods".
+The JNU Students' Union (JNUSU) said instead of initiating a dialogue, the administration has began to issue "thinly veiled threats" to the teachers and students.

+In the evening, the students' union burnt the circular issued by the administration announcing the "partial rollback" of the hostel fee hike.
+Students from marginalised sections shared stories of how the roll back would also fail to solve their problems at the gathering.
+The students are still occupying the administration block popularly known as the pink palace.

 The university administration, after facing two weeks of protests, rolled back the hostel fee hike partially for Below Poverty Line students not availing any scholarship.
 Students have dubbed the move an "eyewash".
 The VC requested the teachers to make an extra effort to convince the students that the changes in hostel charges are not only "reasonable but vital for the financial viability of our hostels".